Local SEO and Google Business Profile — How to Dominate Local Search Results

 The Most Important Rule: CONSISTENCY

 Name, address, and phone must be identical everywhere.
 Not "1 Main Street" in one place and "Main St. 1" in another.
 Not "John Smith Services" and "John Smith — Plumbing Services."
-Google treats inconsistencies as a signal of low credibility.
+Google treats inconsistencies as a signal of low credibility — it has no way to know your business simply moved office or added a phone line, it just sees data that doesn't match, and downgrades trust accordingly.

 Reviews — The Fuel of Local SEO

 Reviews are the second most important ranking factor in the Local Pack (after Google Business Profile).
-You cannot effectively rank locally without systematically collecting reviews.
+You cannot effectively rank locally without systematically collecting reviews — and "systematically" is the operative word.
+A burst of reviews right after launch, then silence, reads differently to Google than a steady trickle over time.

 How to Collect Reviews